-Photographs or video recordings of children taken by staff, or a contracted 3rd party are often used on display around the Trust, in the Trust prospectus, school produced printed publications, Trust events, or the Trust website.
-A Trust may also be visited by the media who will take photographs or video recordings of a visiting dignitary or other high-profile event.
-Children will often appear in these photographs, which may appear in local or national newspapers, or on televised news programmes.
+Photographs or video recordings of pupils taken by staff, or a contracted 3rd-party are often used on display around the Trust, in the Trust prospectus, academy produced printed publications, Trust events, or the Trust website.
+An academy may also be visited by the media who will take photographs or video recordings of a visiting dignitary or other high-profile event.
+Pupils will often appear in these photographs, which may appear in local or national newspapers, or on televised news programmes.

 Individual photographic and video consent is gathered upon joining the Trust.
-Consent can be subsequently changed by contacting the Trust concerned and will apply onwards from date of request.
+Consent can be subsequently changed by contacting the academy concerned and will apply onwards from the date of request.

 To safeguard and protect privacy, the Trust prohibits members of the public (including parents) from taking photographs or video recordings during Trust events.
 Where appropriate for an event, a dedicated photo zone may be earmarked to provide an area where parents may take photographs of their children either alone or within a small group (provided all have given consent).
+Any other special arrangements at events with regard to photographic / video use are to be made in advance and with data subjects well informed.